scala-steward/couchbase-spark-connector/README.md

 ## Version Compatibility

-Each minor release is targeted for a specific spark version and once released branched away.
+Each minor release targets for a specific spark version and once released branched away.
 Couchbase maintains bugfix releases for the branches where appropriate, please see [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.couchbase.client.spark) or [Spark Packages](http://spark-packages.org/package/couchbase/couchbase-spark-connector) for releases to download.